 Super Rush processing time – the fastest way to get your Australia ETA is if you opt for this processing time.
 You will get it in just 1 hour.
 Of course, it is more expensive as well.
 It costs USD 70.00.

 How to apply for an Australia ETA (subclass 601) online?

 As mentioned above, iVisa can help you apply.
 All you need is a valid passport that remains valid for at least another 6 months from the date of arrival in Australia, an e-mail address, and a method of payment that allows you to pay online.
 Of course, you must fill in an application form as well.

 The second step consists of payment and revision.
-You need to be very careful about the latter because a single e error, should it go undetected, can invalidate your ETA.
+You need to be very careful about the the revision because a single error, that goes undetected, can invalidate your ETA.
 Make sure that you check the for before you submit it.

 To sum up, an Australia ETA (subclass 601) is an electronic document meant for visa-exempt nationalities who wish to travel to Australia.
-If you qualify for such a document, iVisa can help you get it in just half an hour.
-The ETA is valid for 1 year since issue, it grants multiple entries, and you can stay in Australia for up to 90 days per entry.
+If you qualify for such a document, iVisa can help you get it in just 1 hour.
+We will help you with all the hassles of the process!

 If you need more information or more FAQs, click here.